 Even after she was diagnosed, change didn’t happen quickly because she was so malnourished and had been through so much, including multiple miscarriages and a stillbirth.
 In fact, when it came to sex, the change was so imperceptible, she didn’t even realize that after years of avoiding intimacy, she had begun to enjoy it again.
 It was a subconscious thing more than anything, something that somehow seemed normal again, from the act of putting her arms around long-suffering, patient husband and – gasp! – initiating an encounter.

 “Once I had the diet down, I got it all under control,” Bast says.
 “When I began to talk about it with others, I realized that I wasn’t alone.”

 In San Francisco, Zimbardo cut gluten from his diet and started taking anti-inflammatories and probiotics in order to get his gut’s flora back into shape.
 It took a year to undo the damage and get his mojo back, both sexual and otherwise.
-Now 79, he and his wife will celebrate their 40th anniversary on August 10 by renewing their wedding vows at the same Stanford University church where they married, and in the presence of their three children and grandchildren.
+Now in his early 80s, [Editor’s note: updated in 2017] he and his wife will celebrate their 45th anniversary on August 10.
 Zimbardo shudders as he recalls losing his sexual drive and sense of self as his body changed, as his belly grew, as he burped and passed gas as food failed to pass properly through his intestines.
 He has a message for those suffering from symptoms: Get thee to a doctor because the first thing you want to do is look at the distinct possibility you have celiac disease.

 To share your views on this article, write to: email@example.com

-See the NFCA’s Sex and the Celiac video: http://www.youtube.com/watch?v=PnGq_Vz6TuE
+See the NFCA’s Sex and the Celiac video below or at: http://www.youtube.com/watch?v=PnGq_Vz6TuE